The Complete Silent Auction Guide: The Ultimate Guide for How to Run a Successful Silent Auction and Follow Best Practices for Nonprofit Fundraising

-What Silent Auction Software Should You Choose for a Successful Silent Auction?
+What Charity Auction Software Should You Choose for a Successful Silent Auction Fundraiser?

 If you're searching for the right silent auction software, PayBee can be an excellent option for you.
 It is a software solution specifically developed for organizations seeking to run silent auctions successfully.
 PayBee has a range of features that make it stand out from other software solutions.
 Here are some of the most important features:

 PayBee enables guests to bid on items using their mobile devices, like smartphones and tablets.
 This eliminates the need for paper bid sheets and makes it easy and convenient for guests to place bids from anywhere within the venue.

 PayBee allows participants to see the current bids in real time, generating a sense of excitement and competition during the auction.

 Once the auction is finished, PayBee can generate invoices for successful bidders that include the item won, the winning bid price, and payment terms.

 PayBee handles payments made by successful bidders via the platform, such as online payments using credit cards or bank transfers.

 PayBee provides tools to manage auction items, including adding descriptions, images, and starting bids for each item.